-The tropical monsoon warm and humid climate of Bali has two distinct seasons to be aware of.
-Dry season is from April to September and is considered the most popular travel time.
+The tropical monsoon warm and humid climate of Bali has two distinct seasons to be aware of. season is from April to September and is considered the most popular travel time.
 Whereas, rainy season from October to March becomes a bit more quiet- but don’t worry, in this tropical paradise, the sun is still likely to make an appearance for a good part of the day.
 So ditch your winter clothes at home and stick to sandals, bathing suits, and lightweight clothing in breathable fabrics.
 Don’t forget a high SPF sunscreen and insect repellent to ward off pesky mosquitoes!

 EAT & DRINK